openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 ## Summary

 The goal is to add a new dashboard in the OpenShift Console (in menu “Observe” > “Dashboards”), dedicated to metrics related to Ingress.
-Such dashboard are deployed through a configmap, a new controller will be added to the ingress operator to manage this configmap.
+Such dashboards are deployed through configmaps, so a new controller will be added to the ingress operator to manage this configmap.

 Ingress components, such as HAProxy, already provide some metrics that are exposed and collected by Prometheus / Cluster Monitoring.
 Administrators should be able to get a consolidated view, using a subset of these metrics, to get a quick overview of the cluster state.
-This enhancement proposal is part of a wider initiative to improve the observability of networking components (cf https://issues.redhat.com/browse/OCPSTRAT-139).
+This enhancement proposal is part of a wider initiative to improve the observability of networking components (see https://issues.redhat.com/browse/OCPSTRAT-139).

 ## Motivation

-While ingress related metrics already exist and are accessible in the OpenShift Console (via the menu “Observe” > Metrics”), there is no consolidated view presenting a summary of them.
+While ingress related metrics already exist and are accessible in the OpenShift Console (via the menu “Observe” > “Metrics”), there is no consolidated view presenting a summary of them.
 There are existing dashboards in other areas (such as etcd, compute resources, etc.), but networking today is less represented there, despite its importance for monitoring and troubleshooting.
-Metrics such as HAProxy error rates, or latencies, can be made more visible by promoting them in a dashboard.
+Metrics such as HAProxy error rates or latency can be made more visible by promoting them in a dashboard.

-In addition, product management has shown interest in providing and making more visible some cluster-wide statistics such as the number of routes and shards in use.
+In addition, product management has shown interest in providing and making more visible some cluster-wide statistics, such as the number of routes and shards in use.

 More details on the new dashboard content is provided below.